Avaiga/taipy-doc/docs/tutorials/complete_applications/complete_application/step_03/step_03.md

 ## Scenario Configuration

-All of these task and Data Node configurations can create a scenario.
+All the task and Data Node configurations can create a scenario.
 These tasks that form an execution graph will be executed when a scenario is submitted.

 ```python